CephBlockPool CRD

 to override the name of the Ceph pool that is created instead of using themetadata.name

 for the pool.
-Only the following pool names are supported:.nfs
+Overriding only the following pool names is supported:.nfs

 ,.mgr